 How to avoid foreign transaction fees

 If you often travel for business or pleasure, transaction fees and minute differences between exchange rates can quickly add up.
-As we’ve shown, every $1,000 USD spent adds up to $40 CAD in foreign transaction fees – not to mention the money you lose when you convert a strong dollar to our poor loonie.
+As we've shown, every $1,000 USD spent adds up to $40 CAD in FX fees – not to mention the money you lose when you convert a strong dollar to our poor loonie.

 - Use a US dollar credit card